Vynk1/SIH-HACATHON/README.md

 ### Deepanshu - Backend lead + frontend assist + Integration + Database
 # 📅 Smart India Hackathon 2025
 ### This project is developed as part of SIH 2025 under the problem statement:
-### “A centralized alumni management platform for better engagement, mentorship, and fundraising.”
+### “ SIH25017: A centralized alumni management platform for better engagement, mentorship, and fundraising.”